Chaitalykundu/Web-Development/03-JavaScript/01-Basic/14-Array/Theory/01-Array-Basic/00-theory.md

 # Array

-An array is a special variable, which can hold more than one value.
+An array is a special type of object used to store multiple values in a single variable.

 ```js
 const cars = ["Saab", "Volvo", "BMW"];